-Helena School District No. 1 recognizes that alcohol, alcohol innovations, drug use and abuse can create serious health problems and that alcohol/drug dependency is a treatable illness.
+Helena School District No. 1 recognizes that alcohol/drug use and abuse can create serious health problems and that alcohol/drug dependency is a treatable illness.
 Health problems of youth are primarily the responsibility of the home.
 Community and schools should share in that responsibility because alcohol/drug problems often interfere with behavior, learning, and the fullest possible development of each student.

 Helena School District No. 1, intending to intervene early in problems that interfere with learning and development, will have personnel contact students manifesting signs of use or abuse and will make an effort to both educate and assist them.
+(See: Board Policy: 3050 Student Discipline)

-Jurisdiction: Rules and implementation for Helena School District No. 1 Student Health Policy on Alcohol/Drug Use, Abuse and Dependency applies to all students:
+Jurisdiction: Rules and implementation for Helena School District #1 Student Health Policy on Alcohol/Drug Use, Abuse and Dependency applies to all students:

-- 1. While on school property. - 2.
-While going or coming to school. - 3.
-During the lunch period whether on or off the campus - 4.
-During or when coming to or going from a school sponsored activity.
+- 1) While on school property - 2) When going or coming to school - 3) During the lunch period whether on or off the campus - 4) During or when coming to or going from a school sponsored activity.